Open science: Collaboration among academies

 In modern times many academies have pressured researchers at publicly funded universities and research institutions to engage in a mix of sharing research and making some technological developments proprietary.
 Some research products have the potential to generate commercial revenue, and in hope of capitalizing on these products, many research institutions withhold information and technology which otherwise would lead to overall scientific advancement if other research institutions had access to these resources.
 It is difficult to predict the potential payouts of technology or to assess the costs of withholding it, but there is general agreement that the benefit to any single institution of holding technology is not as great as the cost of withholding it from all other research institutions.

 Coining of term "Open Science"

-Although Steve Mann claims to have coined the term "Open Science" in 1998 (at which time he also registered the domain name openscience.com and openscience.org, which he sold to degruyter.com in 2011), it was actually first used in a manner that refers to today's 'open science' norms by Daryl E. Chubin in his essay "Open Science and Closed Science: Tradeoffs in a Democracy".
-Chubin's essay was basically a revisiting of Robert K. Merton's 1942 proposal of what we now refer to as Mertonian Norms for ideal science practices and scientific modes of communication.
-The term was used sporadically in the 1970s and 1980s in various scholarship to refer to different things, but clearly Steve Mann does not deserve credit for inventing this term or the movement leading to its adoption.
+Steve Mann claimed to have coined the term "Open Science" in 1998.
+He also registered the domain names openscience.com and openscience.org in 1998, which he sold to degruyter.com in 2011.
+The term was previously used in a manner that refers to today's 'open science' norms by Daryl E. Chubin in his 1985 essay "Open Science and Closed Science: Tradeoffs in a Democracy".
+Chubin's essay cited Robert K. Merton's 1942 proposal of what we now refer to as Mertonian Norms for ideal science practices and scientific modes of communication.
+The term was used sporadically in the 1970s and 1980s in various scholarship to refer to different things.